jollywhoppers/bitchsky-app/README.md

 - Toggle to only show a single tab if only one feed is pinned
 - Toggle to prevent others from getting notified when you interact with their reskeets
 - Toggle similar account recommendations
+- Toggle to make all user avatars square (like labelers)

 #### Metrics